laboon/ebook/text/98_glossary_of_terms.md

 __Error__: A status for a test case in a test run.
 It indicates that there is an issue with the test case itself, and the test cannot be run.
 For example, the preconditions indicate an impossible condition, which could simply be the result of a typo.

+__Error of assumption__: An error resulting from a developer or other person making an incorrect assumption about how the system should work.

-__Evil Monkey__: A __stochastic testing__ method whereby malicious code or data is sent in to a system.
+__Evil monkey__: A __stochastic testing__ method whereby malicious code or data is sent in to a system.
 Simulates an attacker trying to gain access or cause damage to a system.

 __Execution steps__: The actual steps that the test will execute after ensuring that all preconditions hold.